IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 As a note, the iteratively reweighted least squares optimization scheme proposed in the LSD-SLAM paper is really finding the minimum of the robust distance metric between images, although they don’t frame it this way.
 Details on that can be found in Ethan Eade’s document on Gauss-Newton optimization.

 Given the the ability to represent camera poses and warp images, solving for the depth map and camera poses is a simple optimization problem to set up.
 Given a few images $$I$$ and a reference image, we take a sum over the photometric loss for each $$I$$ given the depth estimate and camera pose estimate for that image.
-Finding the poses and depth can now be done by using gradient descent to minimize the sum of photometric losses.
+I can now jointly optimize the poses and depth using gradient descent to minimize the sum of photometric losses.

+The video below shows the whole optimization process in action.
+The points on the lower right are the estimated locations of the cameras, and each pixel in the scene is represented as a point that moved closer or farther away from the reference camera (the blue point) according to its depth value over the course of optimization.
+Notice how the camera images are in a smooth arc.
+That's because I took these images from a video, during which I made a smooth sweeping motion with the camera.

+<div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/jQQbSydNSZhSWfLhU0" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

 # An implementation in tensorflow